vinivendra/Gryphon/translatingANewiOSAppToAndroid.md

 ![Xcode's target switcher](assets/images/iOS/ios7.png)

-Gryphon translates the code sucessfully, but it raises a warning - we didn't tell it where to put the translated code.
+Gryphon translates the code successfully, but it raises a warning - we didn't tell it where to put the translated code.
 Do that by adding the following comment to `Model.swift`:

 ```` swift
 // gryphon output: ../MyAwesomeAndroidApp/app/src/main/java/com/example/myawesomeandroidapp/Model.kt